KangaroosInAntarcitica/Aquarium/README.md

 ### Thermometer:
 <img src="__images/thermomether.png" height="400">

 For thermometer we need 3 pins.
-Connection to thermometer is by OneWire, for this we used [library]().
+Thermometer use OneWire interface for communication using [external library](https://stm32f4-discovery.net/2015/07/hal-library-05-onewire-for-stm32fxxx/).
 Functions to work with it is in [aq_controller.c](Src/aq_controller.c).

 ### Darlington and resistor
 <img src="__images/darlington.png" height="400">